jeremymcrae/bgen/README.md

       metadata: any additional metadata you want o include in the file (as str)

     Methods:
-      add_variant(varid, rsid, chrom, pos, alleles, genotypes, ploidy=2, phased=False, bit_depth=8)
+      add_variant_direct(variant)
+        Arguments:
+            variant: BgenVar, to be directly copied from one begn file to another.
+This can be done when the new bgen file is for the same set of samples as the one being read from.
+This is much faster due to not having to decode and re-encode the genotype data. add_variant(varid, rsid, chrom, pos, alleles, genotypes, ploidy=2, phased=False, bit_depth=8)
         Arguments: